-Included in the balances at December 31, 2017 and December 31, 2016 are \$6 and \$9, respectively, of unrecognized tax benefits (net of the federal benefit on state issues) that, if recognized, would favorably affect the effective income tax rate in future periods.
-We anticipate \$4 of unrecognized tax benefits to reverse within the next 12 months due to the expiration of the applicable statute of limitations.
+The gross increases for tax positions of prior years for fiscal year 2015 includes \$168 tax from the settlement with New York State, which is offset by the (\$168) settlements for fiscal year 2015.
+Included in the balances at December 31, 2016 and December 31, 2015 are \$9 and \$279, respectively, of unrecognized tax benefits (net of the federal benefit on state issues) that, if recognized, would favorably affect the effective income tax rate in future periods.
+We anticipate a \$3 to unrecognized tax benefits within the next 12 months due to the expiration of the applicable statute of limitations.

 Our continuing practice is to recognize interest and penalties related to income tax matters in income tax expense.
-Related to uncertain tax positions during fiscal years 2017, 2016 and 2015, we have accrued interest of \$3, \$5 and \$92 and penalties of \$2, \$4 and \$8, respectively.
-We accrued (\$3), (\$91)and (\$51) for interest and penalties in income tax expense related to uncertain tax positions during fiscal years 2017, 2016 and 2015, respectively.
+Related to uncertain tax positions during fiscal year 2016, fiscal year 2015, transition period 2014 and fiscal year 2014, we have accrued interest of \$5, \$92, \$143 and \$116 and penalties of \$4, \$8, \$8 and \$8, respectively.
+We accrued (\$91), (\$51), \$26 and \$40 for interest and penalties in income tax expense related to uncertain tax positions during fiscal year 2015, transition period 2014 and fiscal year 2015, transition period 2014 and fiscal year 2014, respectively.
 To the extent interest and penalties are not assessed with respect to uncertain tax positions, amounts accrued will be reduced and reflected as a reduction of the overall income tax provision.

 We are subject to U.S. federal income tax, as well as income tax of multiple state jurisdictions.
-Due to Federal and state net operating loss carryforwards, income tax returns from years ending in 1998 through 2017 remain open for examination, with limited exceptions.
+Due to Federal and state net operating loss carryforwards, income tax returns from years ending in 1998 through 2016 remain open for examination, with limited exceptions.